 - viii.
 According to the records of the Company examined by us and the information and explanation given to us, the company has not defaulted in repayment of loans or borrowings to any bank.
-Further, there were no dues payable to financial institution or Government or debenture holders as at Balance Sheet date. - ix.
-The Company has not raised any moneys by way of initial public offer or further public offer (including debt instruments).
-The company has not raised any term loans during the Financial year ended on 31st March, 2019. - x.
+Further, the company has not obtained any loan or borrowing from government or financial institution. - ix.
+In our opinion and according to the information and explanations given to us, the Company has not raised any moneys by way of initial public offer or further public offer (including debt instruments).
+In our opinion and according to the information and explanations given to us, money raised by way of term loans have been applied by the company during the year for the purposes for which they were raised. - x.
 During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of material fraud by the Company or on the Company by its officers or employees, noticed or reported during the year, nor have we been informed of any such case by the Management.
 The Company has not given any guarantee for loans taken by others from bank or financial institutions. - xi.
 The Company has paid/ provided for managerial remuneration during the year in accordance with the provisions of Section 197 read with Schedule V to the Act. - xii.
 As the Company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to it, the provisions of Clause 3(xii) of the Order are not applicable to the Company. - xiii.
-The Company has entered into transactions with related parties in compliance with the provisions of Section 177 and 188 of the Act.
-The details of such related party transactions have been disclosed in the Ind AS Financial Statements as required under Indian Accounting Standard (Ind AS) 24, Related Party Disclosures specified under Section 133 of the Act, read with Rule 4 of the Companies (Indian Accounting Standards) Rules, 2015 (as amended). - xiv.
-During the year, the Company has not made any preferential allotment or private placement of shares or fully or partly paid convertible debentures and hence reporting under clause 3 (xiv) of the Order is not applicable to the Company. - xv.
+The Company has entered into transactions with related parties in compliance with the provisions of Section 177 and 1988 of the Act.
+The details of such related party transactions have been disclosed in the Standalone Financial Statements as required under Indian Accounting Standard (Ind AS) 24, Related Party Disclosures specified under Section 133 of the Act, read with Rule 4 of the Companies (Indian Accounting Standards) Rules, 2015 (as amended). - xiv.
+During the year, the Company has not made any preferential allotment or private placement of shares or fully or partly paid convertible debentures and hence reporting under clause 3 (xvi) of the order is not applicable to the company. - xv.
 The Company has not entered into any non-cash transactions with its Directors or persons connected with him.
 Accordingly, the provisions of Clause 3(xv) of the Order are not applicable to the Company xvi.
 The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
 Accordingly, the provisions of Clause 3(xvi) of the Order are not applicable to the Company.